What is Search Engine Optimization?

 Disadvantage of SEO

 Unfortunately, search engine optimization does not work overnight.
-It takes time for a website to rank on certain search terms; slowly, you’ll see your name climb up the ladder of results.
+It takes time for a website to rank on certain search terms; slowly, you’ll see keywords climb up the ladder of results.

 Some keywords are competitive, which means there are a lot of companies out there, just like you, who are trying to rank on those same keywords.
-This can make it take longer for you to rank.
+This will require more effort and time to rank higher.

 Adjusting to Change

-Search engines are often changing their algorithms to get more accurate results, which means one day you can have the number one ranking, and the next day you’ll be at the bottom of the page.
+Search engines are often changing their algorithms to get more accurate results.
+This means one day you can have the number one spot, and the next day you’ll be at the bottom of the page.
+Hence, why it’s always wise to create content for the visitors and customers.

 On-site SEO and Off-site SEO